maca/elm-form-toolkit/README.md

 init : Model
 init =
-    { -- You want to keep the stateful input group in your model, don't worry there are -- no functions or weird stuff in there formFields = teamFields
+    { -- You want to keep the stateful input group in your model, don't worry, there are -- no functions or weird stuff in there formFields = teamFields
     , submitted = False